taguchi-ch/freebsd-ports-xorg-raspberrypi/README.md

 This is a document to build xorg ports for FreeBSD on RaspberryPi

-1:preparation
+###1: preparation

-you *must* build a FreeBSD RaspberryPi image with option "MALLOC_PRODUCTION=yes".if you miss this option, it will cause to fail building glib20 with jemalloc issue (Failed assertion). if you build your image by crochet-freebsd, you can use option "__MAKE_CONF" to specify your make.conf.
+you **must** build a FreeBSD RaspberryPi image with option "MALLOC_PRODUCTION=yes".if you miss this option, it will cause to fail building glib20 with jemalloc issue (Failed assertion). if you build your image by crochet-freebsd, you can use option "__MAKE_CONF" to specify your make.conf.

-2:getting ports tree
+###2: getting ports tree

 you can build image with preinstalled ports tree to use option "UsrPorts" in crochet-freebsd. or you can get ports tree on your raspberrypi.

     # portsnap fetch
     # portsnap extract
     # cd /usr/ports
     # make fetchindex

-3:applying changes
+###3: applying changes

 to complete building, you will need to apply some changes to your ports tree.

-(1)x11/xorg-server
+####(1)x11/xorg-server

 this is Aleksandr Rybalko's great job, and he had fixed xorg-server problem for FreeBSD ARM.

     # fetch --no-verify-peer https://github.com/rayddteam/x11-servers-xorg-server/archive/master.zip
     # unzip master.zip